wh0lock/CS120-Final-Game/README.md

     process:
-        if left key is pressed, subtract moveSpeed from x if right key is pressed, add moveSpeed to x if up key is pressed,
-        if down key is pressed,
+        if left key is pressed, subtract moveSpeed from x if right key is pressed, add moveSpeed to x if up key is pressed, subtract moveSpeed from y if down key is pressed, add moveSpeed to y

 MILESTONE PLAN (Tentative)
 1. Game scene with background image and music